Last Updated on July 22, 2024

 Arizona Locksmiths charge 5% less than the national average as our cost of living is lower than many other states.

 There are also some circumstances when the costs will be a little higher.
-For instance, if you don’t have a working key for a door lock, all is not lost – locksmiths can still rekey them, but they will have to pick the lock open in order to pull the cylinder.
+For instance, if you don’t have a working key for a door lock, all is not lost – locksmiths can still rekey them, but they will have to pick the lock open to pull the cylinder.
 When you don’t have the current key the cost to rekey the lock will have a surcharge of about $8.

 House Rekey Cost Variables